GAME THEORY

 Mixed Strategy: Introducing randomness, from mixing up your serves in tennis to changing up your pricing strategy in a bidding war.

-Each of these concepts provides a unique lens through which to understand the dynamics of various types of games, from simple games like tic-tac-toe to complex economic and social interactions.
+Each of these concepts provides a unique lens through which you can understand the dynamics of various types of games—from simple games like tic-tac-toe to complex economic and social interactions.
 What concept fascinates you the most?
 What would you like to explore further?

 Leave us your thoughts below.